the-strife-project/Strife/README.md

 - PCI driver.
 - Management of VESA video modes.
 - IDE driver (PIO).
-- Syscalls (well, some are more low level than others).
+- Syscalls (some are more low level than others).

 ### Really low level
 These can only be programmed in assembly, or require executing instructions that do not exist in C(++).